suchmememanyskill/suchmememanyskill.github.io/docs/guides/switchdumpguide.md

 Take out your card and you'll find that your cart is now installed to the system.
 You're done!

+If your game needs an update that is installed on your nand, you can continue with the Digital Dump Guide.

 # Digital Dump Guide

 ## Step 1: Preparations
-This bit will get you the required files and programs for installing cart dumps
+This bit will get you the required files and programs for installing digital dumps

 ### What you need
 - [The .nro version of GoldLeaf](https://github.com/XorTroll/Goldleaf/releases)